It’s February – here are some of our favorite classroom activities for this time of year!

 Tonging hearts.
 These hearts are irresistible!
 We’ve had to empty a few pockets before going home…

 Roll the dice then transfer the pom poms with the clip.
 This is great for developing hand strength (and counting!)
 Thanks to childcareland for the inspiration!
+(The link should take you to a similar activity with bells instead of pom poms for a Christmas theme.)

 Transferring red water with a baster.
 Thank you, To the Lesson! for this great idea!